zackkatz/edd-checkout-fields/README.md

-# Easy Digital Downloads - Frontend Submissions (version 2.0.3) #
+# Easy Digital Downloads - Checkout Fields Manager (version 1.0) #

 ## Who this README file is for ##
 This readme file is to share information to plugin & theme developers.
-Users looking for assistance with FES (like setting it up) should check out the KB for FES at kb.eddfes.com

-## Formatting of FES ##
+## Formatting of CFMd ##
-Where the majority of the file was not an HTML template, FES was formatted using beta.phpformatter.com, with the following settings:
+Where the majority of the file was not an HTML template, CFM was formatted using beta.phpformatter.com, with the following settings:
 + Indentation Style: K & R Style
 + Indent with: Tabs